Skip to main content

 When a state transition needs to update your database and notify another service, the two operations should not be independent.
 If your database write succeeds and your service notification fails, you have an inconsistency.

 The transactional outbox pattern solves this by writing both the state update and the outbound event to the same database transaction.
 A separate process reads the outbox and delivers the event reliably.
-The database transaction either succeeds completely or fails completely the downstream notification is guaranteed to follow.
+The database transaction either succeeds completely or fails completely — the downstream notification is guaranteed to follow.

-Reconciliation as a first-class concern
+Reconciliation as a First-Class Concern

-Even with all of the above in place, discrepancies will occur.
-External processors have their own failure modes.
-Network partitions happen.
-Reconciliation the process of comparing your internal state against your processor's state and resolving differences is not an afterthought.
+Reconciliation — the process of comparing your internal state against your processor's state and resolving differences — is not an afterthought.
 It is a core part of payment infrastructure.

 Reconciliation should run automatically, on a defined schedule, with clear alerting when discrepancies exceed acceptable thresholds.
 The teams that get this right treat reconciliation as a reliability feature, not a finance operation.